Post Summary

 The dirham is the official currency of the Kingdom of Morocco, with one dirham equal to 100 santimat.
 Morocco is a multilingual nation, where many people speak French, Arabic, and other local languages, and its currency is too.
 The Arabic word “santim” is “centime” in French, while the plural “santimat” becomes “centimes.”

-Morocco isn’t the only country that uses the dirham as its unit of currency.
-The dirham is also the official currency of the United Arab Emirates, and it’s a subdivision of the local currency in Libya and Jordan (the dinar) and in Qatar (the riyal).
+Morocco isn’t the only country that uses the dirham as its currency unit.
+The dirham is also the official currency of the United Arab Emirates, and it’s a subdivision of the local currency in Libya and Jordan (the dinar) and Qatar (the riyal).

-But it’s easy to distinguish the Moroccan dirham from the United Arab Emirates dirham, as it says the words “Bank al-Maghrib” on the front of every banknote.
+But it’s easy to distinguish the Moroccan dirham from the United Arab Emirates dirham, as it says “Bank al-Maghrib” on every banknote.
 The UAE dirham, on the other hand, comes from the Central Bank of the United Arab Emirates.
 Dirham coins, however, can be a little harder to tell apart.

 A short history of Morocco’s currency